 All patriotic hands on deck!
-While much of the world is still working on getting back to "normal," one thing remains the same: Fireworks are still the best way to celebrate the Fourth of July.
+As much of the world has returned to some state of "normal," one thing remains the same: Fireworks are still the best way to celebrate the Fourth of July.

 From downtown's big display to sparks outside city limits, here are the best places to party in the U.S.A., then kick back and enjoy the show.